-Last year around this time, I received the above email inquiry from a prospective member of the Spontaneous Krewe of Platefaces, and replied as follows:
+In 2010 I received the above email inquiry from a prospective member of the Spontaneous Krewe of Platefaces, and replied as follows:

 Thanks for writing.
 It’s been 25 years since I last led the krewe down St. Charles Avenue on Mardi Gras Day.
 I moved to Boston later that year (1985), returned in 1991, left again in 1995, and have lived in St. Louis ever since.